hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 ### Custom tools from MCP

 MCP tools are considered a black box and are given blanket trust/untrust permissions only.
-Their permissions can only be controlled with the current implementation of `/tools trust` and `/tools untrust`.
-By default, these tools are marked as `Trusted`
+Like non-granular built-in tools, their permissions can only be controlled with the current implementation of `/tools trust` and `/tools untrust`.
+By default, these tools are marked as `Trusted`.

 ## Viewing Current Permissions